We may earn money or products from the companies mentioned in this post.

 He’s the one you go to when you’re sick of mom (it doesn’t happen often, but let me tell you – it can happen more, if you want 🙂 #mamasboy)

 I want you to know how lucky you are to have such a hardworking father.
-He works so hard, not just for you and me, but for everyone else, too.
+Seriously, he works so hard.
+And it’s not just for you and me, but for everyone else, too.
 He sacrifices so much of himself for others: his time, his sleep, sometimes his sanity.
 He does so to keep those around him safe.
 And he does it without getting fame or glory or any of it.
-He does it all because it’s his passion.
+He does it because it matters to him to do a good job.

 I want you to know how much he loves you.
 He would literally give everything to make you happy.
 Like that time he bought you the Lego choo-choo out of his own fun money, just so you guys could put it together “together”? (because at this age, it was more him putting it together and me keeping you out of the way ;)) He said it was worth every penny when he saw your eyes light up when it was complete (and maintained that, even after you broke it apart and he had to redo it 🙈)